 Recognizing cumulative giving is an interesting idea, as long as a) you have and are able to keep very accurate giving records, and b) you think through how longevity will actually be determined.

 Record keeping is always a bugaboo for small organizations.

 “We have records going back 35 years – right over there in that shoebox.
 Well, actually most of them are there.
 When Mike was Secretary, he went three years without filing them at all, but we’ve recreated most of them from memory.
 We converted the spreadsheet to Quickbooks in 1984, and Quickbooks to Little Green Light in 2015…..”

 My recommendation is that you don’t want to create a system that isn’t supported by records you can trust.

 I instituted just such a program for TNC some years ago.
-We ran it for about five years and then abandoned it with several other sweeping procedural changes TNC was undergoing at the time.
+We ran it for about five years, and then abandoned it with several other sweeping procedural changes which TNC was undergoing at the time.

 Here’s what I remember from the experience:

 - It was difficult to arrive at a one-size-fits-all program that included cumulative giving.
 We had levels essentially at orders of magnitude: $100, $1,000, $10,000, $25,000, and $100,000.
 And once someone passed a milestone, there were recognized at that level for the remainder of their lives regardless of their giving after that point.
 Aside from the problem of it taking 100 years for a $100 donor to reach $10,000 and 25 years for a $1,000 donor to reach $25,000, I also had a strenuous conversation one afternoon with a woman who was miffed that her parents, whose ONLY gift to the Conservancy was a piece of land worth a little over $100,000 (and for whom the resulting preserve was named) wasn’t included on each one of the five cumulative giving lists.